Indo-Western clothing: History

-Educated women that held important positions during the British Raj, began to create and wear early Indo western designs.
+Educated women who held important positions during the British Raj, began to create and wear early Indo western designs.
 These Indian women began to wear sarees with blouses that had puffy sleeves.
 These sleeves were much the same as puffy sleeves that were popular in Europe during the Victorian era.
 After independence, India entered the Golden Age of Cinema, which began to influence fashion and culture.
 During the 1960s, Indian culture was being influenced by the West, and this was very apparent in films at the time.
 In movies like An Evening in Paris, the Western influence is very visible through the clothing and setting of the film.
-The main male protagonist wears Western-styled suits, while the female protagonist wears some Western dresses and some Indo western clothing.
+The main male protagonist wears Western-styled suits, while the female protagonist wears some Western dresses and some Indo-western clothing.

 In the 1960s and 1970s, at the same time as Western fashion was adopting elements of Indian dress, Indian fashion also absorbed elements of Western dress.
 This practice of mutual appropriation continued throughout the 1980s and 1990s, as multiculturalism in fashion design took hold, with Western designers incorporating traditional Indian crafts, textiles and techniques at the same time as Indian designers allowed the West to influence their work.
 While middle-class Indian women in migrant communities originally tended to favour Western styles for all occasions in the 1960s and 1970s, they gradually began to wear stylish Indian dress for special occasions as a status symbol equivalent to chic Western fashion.
 One example of a traditionally Indian garment that has been heavily influenced by Western fashion is the kurta suit, a reversal of the established tradition of Western fashion being influenced by Asian design.
 Geczy noted that an Indian woman wearing traditional clothing might find herself said to be "imitating" Western fashion, and that the boundaries between East and West in fashion were becoming increasingly blurred.